mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/0059-event-store-kafka-using-livy.md

-# ccessing MapR Event Store For Apache Kafka in Zeppelin Using the Livy Interpreter
+# Accessing MapR Event Store For Apache Kafka in Zeppelin Using the Livy Interpreter

 This section contains a MapR Event Store For Apache Kafka streaming example that you can run in your Apache Zeppelin notebook using the Livy interpreter.